 Insulation R-Value: Indicate the insulation R-value being installed vertically and horizontal horizontally (if applicable).

-Vertical Insulation Length: Indicate in inches the length of the insulation being installed.
+Vertical Insulation Length: Indicate, in inches, the length of the insulation being installed.
 Refer to F03 for additional information on installing both vertical and horizontal slab insulation

 Horizontal Insulation Length: Indicate, in feet, the length of the insulation installed from the outside edge of the vertical insulation to the center of the slab.